-D. REAL ESTATE will be used as a means for diversifying the portfolio and capturing additional returns due to the low correlation between returns on real estate and financial assets.
-Due to the illiquid nature of real estate assets, distinctions between active and passive management are not applicable.
-Detailed information regarding real estate investments is included in ACERA's "Real Estate Strategic PlanGuidelines, Policies and Procedures," which is maintained as a separate document.
+D. REAL ESTATE represents a means for diversifying the portfolio and lowering correlations to traditional asset classes.
+Owing to the illiquid nature of real estate assets, distinctions between active and passive management are not applicable.
+Detailed information regarding real estate investments is included in ACERA's "Real Estate Guidelines, Policies and Procedures," which is maintained as a separate document.

-The real estate portfolio shall be allocated among the various styles and Managers.
+The real estate portfolio shall consist primarily of commingled funds and will be diversified amongthe various property types and categories (Core, Value-Added and Opportunistic) and Investment Managers.
 The real estate portfolio asset allocation target is outlined in Schedules IA and IB.

-E. PRIVATE EQUITY investments AND ABSOLUTE RETURNLTERNATIVES represents a means of further diversifying the portfolio and generating returns superior to those available in the public equity market to compensate the Fund for the long term commitments and illiquid commitments associated with such investments.
+E. PRIVATE EQUITY ("PE") investments represent a means of generating returns superior to those available in the public equity market to compensate the Fund for the long term, illiquid commitments.
 The Private Equity portfolio is intended to enhance ACERA's overall returns on a risk-adjusted basis.
-Due to the absence of an appropriate index for private equity and alternatives investments, distinctions between active and passive management are not applicable.

-The private equity and alternatives portfolios shall be allocated among the various subcategories and Managers.
-The private equity and absolute returnIternatives total portfolios' asset allocation targets is are outlined in Schedules IA and IB.
-Specific details on the strategic allocation to the private equity and absolute returnIternatives investment portfolios are outlined in ACERA's "Private Equity Investment Policy and Absolute Return Iternatives Return Leading Strategies Policy (PEARLS Policy)" which is maintained as a separate documents.
+The private equity portfolios shall be allocated among the various sub-categories and Managers.
+The private equity portfolios' asset allocation targets are outlined in Schedules IA and IB.
+Specific details on the strategic allocation to the private equity investment portfolios are outlined in ACERA's Private Equity Investment Policy, which is maintained as a separate document.

-- F. ABSOLUTE RETURN strategies represent a means of further diversifying the portfolio and generating a return stream that has a low correlation to equity markets.
-The Absolute Return portfolio is intended to enhance ACERA's overall returns on a risk-adjusted basis.
+F. ABSOLUTE RETURN ("AR") strategies represent a means where the Fund's overall returns can be enhanced, on a risk-adjusted basis, by investing a portion of its assets in AR strategies, which have a low correlation to equity markets.
 The Absolute Return portfolio shall be allocated among the various sub-categories and Managers.

 The absolute return portfolio's asset allocation targets are outlined in Schedules IA and IB.
-Specific details on the strategic allocation to the absolute return investment portfolio are outlined in ACERA's Absolute Return Policy which is maintained as a separate document. - F.G.
-REAL ASSETSRETURN POOL investments are expected to produce positive returns with a secondary goal of protecting the Fund against unexpected U.S. inflation and increasing U.S. inflation expectations.
+Specific details on the strategic allocation to the absolute return investment portfolio are outlined in ACERA's Absolute Return Policy, which is maintained as a separate document.

+G. REAL ASSETS ("RA") investments consist of assets that exhibit positive correlation to inflation and positive returns over the long run.

-The real assetsreturn pool portfolio shall be allocated among the specific types of Managers.
-The real assetsreturn pool total portfolio allocation target is outlined in Schedules IA and IB.
-See the Addendum for additional detail.
+The RA portfolio shall be allocated among the specific types of Managers.
+The real assets total portfolio allocation target is outlined in Schedules IA and IB.
 Detailed information regarding real assets investments is included in ACERA's Real Assets Policy which is maintained as a separate document.